 - Local surface winds depend strongly on local exposure.

-Users should be aware that:
+Regarding the turbulence component, users should be aware that:

 - In spite of there being a convective contribution in the above equation, which does help, extreme gusts associated with vigorous convection (e.g. MCSs or squall lines) are generally under-estimated, sometimes by a factor of 2 (e.g. 60+kt gusts when 30-40kt gusts predicted).